benabijah/benabijah.github.io/proj.md

 ---
 layout: page
-title: ""
+title: "Project"
 ---

+## Ongoing
+Here is a list of some projects that are currently running!

+*

+## Completed
-See a list of some projects!
+See a list of some finished projects

+*